A patented method for single biomolecule detection that overcomes limitations of current technologies may help in the fight against COVID-19.

 Purdue University innovators created a method that uses a special sensor similar to a computer chip.
 The application-specific integrated circuit chip is designed for the early detection of a number of pathogens and viruses.

-“We want to find partners to move this technology to the public as soon as we can to help in COVID-19 testing,” said Saeed Mohammadi, a Purdue professor of electrical and computer engineering.
+“We want to find partners to move this technology to the public as soon as we can to help in COVID-19 testing,” says Saeed Mohammadi, professor of electrical and computer engineering.
 “We know it can be an effective, easy and inexpensive method for detecting viruses, potentially the one linked to the current pandemic.”

 The Purdue technique involves machine learning to train the system to detect certain features associated with particular diseases and viruses.
 Then, when a sample is run through the system, it can detect those features and confirm the presence of particular viruses and diseases.
 Simulations have shown this technique may be effective in detecting COVID-19.

-Mohammadi said, “This method does not have the problems associated with other nanopore techniques because it does not require the difficult drilling of extremely small nanopores, can detect four nucleotides at a time, and is not significantly affected by the rotation or position of the biomolecule in the nanochannel.”
+“This method does not have the problems associated with other nanopore techniques because it does not require the difficult drilling of extremely small nanopores, can detect four nucleotides at a time, and is not significantly affected by the rotation or position of the biomolecule in the nanochannel,” Mohammadi says.